 However, soon after in an interview in The Indepenent, she stated, “I believe it was overcompensating of me to declare myself a lesbian.
 It was not a publicity stunt.
 I was trying to make someone else feel better.
 And have subsequently caused pain for myself.
 I am not in a box of any description.”
-In a magazine article and in a program on RTE (Ryan Confidential, broadcast on RTE 1 on May 29, 2003), she stated that while most of her sexual relationships had been with men, she has had three relationships with women.
+In a magazine article and in a program on RTE (Ryan Confidential, broadcast on RTE 1 in May 2003), she stated that while most of her sexual relationships had been with men, she has had three relationships with women.
 In a May 2005 issue of Entertainment Weekly, she stated, “I’m three-quarters heterosexual, a quarter gay.
 I lean a bit more towards the hairy blokes.”

 Most recently she posted a video of herself in the middle of what could only be described as a nervous breakdown.
 She subsequently made an appearance on Dr. Phil’s Show.